Kaiser-Frazer: Argentina

 The new Argentine factory was built in the city of Santa Isabel in the province of Córdoba with the Kaiser Manhattan being rechristened the "Kaiser Carabela" — named after a type of Portuguese sailing ship.
 The US vinyl and fabric interior was replaced with a more rugged leather interior, the speedometer was recalibrated in kilometers with the temperature, oil, and fuel gauge annotations in Spanish and the spring rates were increased to accommodate unimproved Argentine roads.
 Oddly, the dash castings with annotations for vent, heater, headlight and wiper controls remained in English.
 No consideration was given to offering an automatic transmission due to the anticipated difficulty in obtaining service in remote towns.
 Production started on the Carabela on 25 July 1958 and, in the remaining months of that year, 2,158 cars were built.
 IKA was also building Jeep vehicles at the Cordoba factory and assembled 20,454 Jeeps in 1958 alone.
-The combined Carabela-Jeep production of 22,612 units was 81% of all vehicles manufactured in Argentina in 1958 with the only competition being the state-run utility vehicle manufacturer IAME.
+The combined Carabela-Jeep production of 22,612 units was 81 percent of all vehicles manufactured in Argentina in 1958, with the only competition being the state-run utility vehicle manufacturer IAME.
 Many have questioned the wisdom of building IKA automobile factory in remote Santa Isabel which was far from ports and transportation hubs but the primary reason is that Córdoba was General San Martín's home province and he had a close, influential relationship with President Juan Perón.

 In 1962, the Carabela, the "Gran coche argentino" (the Great Argentine Car), ended production with some 15,000 cars assembled providing elegant transportation for the doctors, bankers and other notables in Argentina.
-The Carabela had some stable mates in 1960-62 in the form of an Alfa Romeo 1900 sedan derivative named the Bergantin (another type of Spanish sailing ship) and an Argentine-manufactured Renault Dauphine (badged IKA Dauphine).
-In 1962, Rambler variants licensed from AMC would replace the Carabela and the Bergantin.
+The Carabela had some stable mates in 1960-62 in the form of an Alfa Romeo 1900 sedan derivative named the Bergantín (another type of Spanish sailing ship) and an Argentine-manufactured Renault Dauphine (badged IKA Dauphine).
+In 1962, Rambler variants licensed from AMC would replace the Carabela and the Bergantín.
 The final form of the AMC variants was the potent Torino which saw a lot of racing on international circuits.
 Built until the early 1980s, the Torino was based on the 1964 Rambler American 2-door hardtop and 4-door sedan, but had its own engine, front and rear end styling, and a more European-styled interior.
 In 1970, Kaiser sold IKA to Renault.